Understanding Feed & Configuring Attributes

 You can specify the following for each custom attribute configuration:

-Product: Show attribute at the product level in the associated product documents
+Product: Specify that the attribute appears at the product level in the associated product documents

-Variant: Show attribute at the variant level in the associated variant documents
+Variant: Specify that the attribute appears at the variant level in the associated variant documents

 Dynamic: Corresponds to

 Manual implies that you can use this attribute in facet management and manually work with it.